Tapton School: History

 Tapton Secondary School opened in 1960 with 660 pupils.
 The pupils came from three local schools who lost their senior school to provide the pupils.
 These three schools, Springfield County, Nethergreen, and Crookes Endowed, became Junior schools.

 The original 1950s school was knocked down and replaced by new premises under the private Finance Initiative in 2001 and is rented from its landlords, Interserve PLC.

 After April 2011 the school was affected by changes in the funding of 6th formers and the discontinuation of the specialist schools programme.
 As a result of this funding change, Tapton governors sought academy status, which was approved, the changeover date being August 2011.

 School site

 New buildings include 15 science laboratories, a technology block with 10 classrooms, a music block with dedicated practice rooms, a drama studio, and a gym and sports hall.
 Outside, there is also a floodlit astroturf and tennis court, used by local organisations and other schools for a range of sports.
-In October 2015, a new building opened, with 4 new geography classrooms and a dance studio which is often used as an assembly hall.
+In October 2015, a new building opened, with 4 geography classrooms and a dance studio which is often used as an assembly hall.